Yamanadvipa

+Yamanadvīpa, also rendered Java, is a polity of mainland Southeast Asia known from the travel account of the Chinese monk Xuanzang and, under related names, from inscriptions in Champa and Cambodia.
+Neither its location nor the relationship between the several similar names has been established.

+Proposals for what the Javā of the later Cambodian inscriptions denotes range from the island of Java to several places on the mainland, and include the view that the whole tradition is mythical.
+Arlo Griffiths has argued instead that the Khmer and Cam inscriptions mean the island of Java wherever they use these names, and that the mainland readings rest on weak foundations.

+Attestation and name

-Yamanadvīpa—also rendered as Yavanadvīpa or identified with Java—was an early polity in Mainland Southeast Asia, recorded under the name Yen-nio-na-cheu (閻摩那洲國) in the travel account of the Chinese Buddhist monk Xuanzang during his pilgrimage in India.
-Xuanzang situates this kingdom to the west of Mo-ho-chan-po (Mahacampa), identifiable with Lin-i, and lists it among six realms located beyond the “deep seas,” enclosed by high mountains and rivers that were difficult to access from the Gulf of Martaban.
+Xuanzang records the name as Yen-nio-na-cheu (閻摩那洲國) in the account of his pilgrimage in India.
+He situates the kingdom to the west of Mo-ho-chan-po (Mahacampa), identifiable as Lin-i, and lists it among six realms located beyond the “deep seas,” enclosed by high mountains and rivers that were difficult to access.
 The other Mainland Southeast Asian kingdoms enumerated by Xuanzang include Sri Ksetra, Kamalanka, Dvaravati, Chenla, and Champa.
 These six were considered to lie within the Jumukote or Yamakote (यमकोटि; यमकोटी), corresponding to the “Eastern Boundary” of Ptolemy’s cartographical representation of Jambudvipa.